Eunate Astralaga

-Eunate Astralaga Aranguren (born 30 November 2005) is a Spanish footballer who plays as a goalkeeper for SD Eibar, on loan from Athletic Bilbao.
+Eunate Astralaga Aranguren (born 30 November 2005) is a Spanish footballer who plays as a goalkeeper for Athletic Bilbao.

 Club career

 Born in Berango (Biscay province, Basque Country), Astralaga started her career at Bizkerre FT in Getxo.
 She joined Athletic Bilbao in 2017 aged 11, working her way through the youth ranks culminating in a place with the B-team.

 With high expectations for her future but behind international goalkeepers Adriana Nanclares and Mariasun Quiñones in the selection list at Athletic, in 2024 Astralaga agreed a contract extension running until 2027 but moved on loan to SD Eibar, where she initially alternated with María Miralles for the starting role.

 International career

 Astralaga has featured for Spain at various youth levels, being a member of the squads which finished runners-up at the 2022 UEFA Women's Under-17 Championship then won the 2022 FIFA U-17 Women's World Cup.
 She subsequently moved up to the under 19s and won the 2024 UEFA Women's Under-19 Championship, also featuring at the 2024 FIFA U-20 Women's World Cup.

 After showing strong form for Eibar, she received a first call-up for the senior Spain squad aged 19 in March 2025.